Genius Within

 While conducting research for the Looking Glass, we stumbled upon the Entrepreneur’s Walk of Fame in Kendall Square.
 It was conceived in 2011, patterned after the Hollywood Walk of Fame, to recognize trailblazers in the information age.
 Seven of the brightest minds in the history of business were recognized.
 The inaugural class included Bill Gates, Bill Hewlett, Bob Swanson, David Packard, Mitch Kapor, Steve Jobs and Thomas Edison.
 The goal was to keep such figures as Edison, the father of the incandescent light bulb, and computer software and hardware giants such as Gates and Jobs alive in the minds of students, tourists, and curious passersby.

 The plan was that more names would be added each year.
 However, no more names were added after the inaugural class.
 Frozen in time was that initial group.
 What kind of message was being communicated?
-One could only hope that by now a woman or person of color would have been honored on the walk. iFp was founded to inspire high potential diverse young people to develop the skills and mindsets to become a part of the innovation economy.
+One could only hope that by now a woman or person of color would have been honored on the walk. iFp was founded to inspire “ALL” young people to develop the skills and mindsets to become a part of the innovation economy.
 It was obvious what our next project would be.

-our PROCESS
+Our PROCESS

 iFp Teens use our Integrated Creative Problem Solving (iCps) framework for all design challenges.
 Students work collaboratively with designers, technologists, makers and other professionals to bring new-to-the-world ideas to life.
 The resulting products / experiences are fresh and cutting-edge with a youth inspired vibe.